werpu/mona-dish/docs/Stream.md

 * ArrayStreamDataSource a datasource which encapsules an array of data
 * Also some internal datasources are implemented which should not be used outside (hence not listed here)

+## filter
+basically just a standard filter within the stream you pass a function which returns a boolean value and if true the element passes the filter

+### foreach and reduce

+This is pretty much the same as in the java streams.
+Foreach operates a final iteration on a stream of elements passing single elements.

+reduce, reduces the stream with a reduction operation into a final result